Table of contents

 Dangers - Intolerances - Side effects

 Is too much dill unhealthy?
-According to current knowledge, there is no danger for the consumer when used as a spice.
-8 Likewise, neither contraindications nor side effects or interactions are known.
-9 In general, ingredients of plants from the genus Apiaceae can cause contact or photodermatitis.
-8
+According to current knowledge, its use as a spice does not have any harmful effects on the health of consumers.
+8 Likewise, no contraindications, side effects or interactions are known.
+9 In general, ingredients from plants in the Apiaceae family can cause contact or photodermatitis.
+8 The ingredient dill, dried, provides information about allergic reactions.

 Danger of confusion

-Among the Umbelliferae, there are numerous edible as well as poisonous and even highly poisonous plant species.
+Among the Umbelliferae there are numerous edible as well as poisonous and even highly poisonous plant species.
 For laypeople, collecting them in the wild can have fatal consequences.
-It is therefore advisable to buy these herbs and dill as potted plants and to label them and grow them in the vegetable patch.
+It is therefore advisable to buy these plants or herbs as potted plants and to label them and grow them in the vegetable patch.

 Danger exists with these poisonous and highly poisonous lookalikes: Greater and lesser masterwort, hemlock, fool's parsley, giant hogweed, broad-leaved merk or goiter.
-You can find distinguishing features under the subtitles of the same name in the descriptions ' Cow Parsley ' and ' Gout Elder '.
+You can find distinguishing features under the subtitles of the same name in the ingredient descriptions of cow parsley and ground elder.

-Dill usually forms a single, upright, tubular shoot 60-90, sometimes up to 120 cm high, which can be easily pulled out.
+Dill usually forms a single, upright, tubular shoot 60-90, sometimes up to 120 cm high, which is easy to pull out.
 The one- to two-year-old plant grows more slenderly than fennel and its green is rather dull to slightly grayish.
 The leaves, which are up to 35 cm long, are 2- to 3-fold pinnate and thread-like.
 In summer, tiny yellow umbels appear in about 30-50 umbel rays.
 The seeds are egg-shaped, flattened and aromatic.
 The plant never forms a bulb at the base.
-3,4,7,20 When crushed, the plant parts give off a pleasant and specific scent.
+3,4,20,36 When crushed, the plant parts give off a pleasant and specific scent.
 3

 Use as a recognized medicinal plant

-HMPC ( Committee on Herbal Medicinal Products ) or ESCOP ( European Scientific Cooperative on Phytotherapy ), in comparison to Commission E , have not (yet) produced a monograph for dill seed or dill herb.
+HMPC ( Committee on Herbal Medicinal Products) or ESCOP ( European Scientific Cooperative on Phytotherapy), in contrast to Commission E, have not (yet) produced a monograph for dill seed or dill herb.

-According to Commission E, indications for the medicinal use of the seeds are dyseptic complaints.
-Overall, however, they have little phytotherapeutic significance.
+According to Commission E, indications for the medicinal use of the seeds are dyspeptic complaints (upper abdominal complaints).
+Overall, however, they have a moderate phytotherapeutic significance.
 Dill is used almost exclusively as a food or spice.
-9,27 In contrast to the seeds , Commission E considers the effectiveness of the herb for dyseptic complaints to be unproven.
+9,27 Unlike the seeds , Commission E considers the effectiveness of the herb for dyspeptic complaints to be unproven.
 8

 Medicines containing Anethum graveolens extracts play hardly any role in Western medicine.
-The use of the seeds is now scientifically recognized due to their antispasmodic effect in dyseptic complaints.
+The use of the seeds is now scientifically recognized due to their antispasmodic effect (for dyspeptic complaints).
 8

 The average daily dose is 3 g of seeds or 0.1-0.3 g of essential oil.
 Whole seeds are used freshly crushed for infusions or other preparations for ingestion.
 As a spice, the seeds are only suitable as a preventative measure.
 9

-In Europe, traditional folk medicine uses the herb as an antispasmodic, carminative, digestive (colloquially called bloatweed) and diuretic herbal remedy.
+In Europe, traditional folk medicine uses the herb as an antispasmodic, carminative, digestive and diuretic herbal remedy.
 7

 Ecological footprint - animal welfare